austinjaney/Blog/Resources for Sysadmins.md

 # Resources for Systems Administration
 So you want to be a Sysadmin...
-Alright well heres a few things I learned from

 ### Podcasts
 1. [Security Now](https://pca.st/securitynow)